hackclub/hackclub/workshops/memory_game/README.md

 })
 ```

 Inside the event-listener, create an array for the cards which we use for the game.
-Add two of each cards for matching the cards.
+Add two of each card for matching the cards.
 The public links for the images are provided in the code below.
 If you downloaded the images or using your own images, then add the relative path to the images.
-Also name them as your wish.
+Also, name them as you wish.

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {